omarait-mlouk/currency-exchange/README.md

 - [Requests](https://docs.python-requests.org/en/master/)
 - [Fixer API](https://fixer.io/)

-## Contributing

-If you're interested in contributing to the project, please take a look at the [contributing guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE.txt) file for details.